 Shelley Garside owns and operates Garside Consulting, providing human resource management services to private and non-profit organizations in the Central Vancouver Island area.
 She is a Certified Human Resource Management Professional (CHRP), an experienced and professional coach, career transition specialist and human resources professional with extensive experience in public and corporate environments.

 Hubbard, Don (Board Chair)

-Don Hubbard was appointed to the role of Chair for the Vancouver Island Health Authority’s Board of Directors in November 2010.
+Don Hubbard was appointed to the role of Chair for the Island Health Board of Directors in November 2010.
 He is currently the president of Hubbard Consulting Ltd., a resource and construction industry consulting company.
 Prior to this he worked with Lafarge Canada and Warren Materials Group of Canada for 44 years, retiring as General Manager of the Lafarge Canada, Vancouver Island North West Division in 2009.